marionwalton/media-and-society/1_media.md

 ---
-layout: home
+layout: page
 title: 02.
 Thinking About Media
 ---

-## thinking about media
+# Thinking about Media

 *By Marion Walton, University of Cape Town*